 Data quality is one of the biggest obstacles to overcome in creating meaningful people analytics.
+In this article, I will go over 5 tips to get better data quality through smarter system design.

 If you want to improve the data coming from your system, start by reviewing your system configuration.
 To determine if system configuration changes are needed, a company can gather and track the repeated errors within the system.
 They also can look at their past audits to see how the system’s configuration contributed to the error.